barissimsek/docs/README.md

 - 3.h) Anecdotal or popular information are not assumed to be correct.
 They too have to be proved.

-- 3.i) Defects of people can't be used against them if they are not about their claims.
+- 3.i) A person's previous mistakes don't degrade person himself.
+Defects of people can't be used against them if they are not about their claims.

 - 3.j) Oponent's mistakes can't make someone's mistake relatively less faulty.